coreboot/coreboot/Documentation/arch/riscv/index.md

 }
 ```

 The hart blocks until fn is non-null, and then calls it.
-If fn returns we will panic if possible, but behavior
-is largely undefined.
+If fn returns, we
+will panic if possible, but behavior is largely undefined.

 Only hart 0 runs through most of the code in each stage.